chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

   ```
   Error: Upload failed: scp: /var/automate-ha: Permission denied
   ```
-Resolution : Execute the below command.
+- Resolution : Execute the below command.
   ```
   cd /hab/a2_deploy_workspace/terraform
   for x in $(terraform state list -state=/hab/a2_deploy_workspace/terraform/terraform.tfstate | grep module); do terraform taint $x; done
   cd -
    ```
-- Once the module's tainted, run the `deploy` command again `chef-automate deploy config.toml --airgap-bundle latest.aib`
-- In below deploy command,latest.aib will replace with your airgap bundle name which is running on the current cluster.
+- Once the module's tainted, run the `deploy` command again `chef-automate deploy config.toml --airgap-bundle latest.aib` (latest.aib will replace with your airgap bundle name which is running on the current cluster).